When Taking Meals Isn't Your Thing

 Do you get nervous when you're invited to take a meal to someone?

 If your answer is yes, don't worry, you're not alone.
-Showing up at someone's door on the correct day and time with a warm dinner in tow is not for the faint of heart.
+Showing up at someone's door on a specific date at the correct time with a warm dinner in tow is not for the faint of heart.
 Fortunately, knowing that it's difficult for you is the first step and there are PLENTY OF WAYS to make it easier.

-Here are my suggestions for people who say that they may not be cut out for taking a meal:
+Here are 8 tips to consider if you think you are someone who may not be cut out for taking a meal:

 - Do what you love - Everyone has different gifts and it's okay if you're not made to take meals.
 I would challenge you to discover in what ways you are comfortable helping.
 Maybe you can babysit, clean, week, or mow the lawn.
 Maybe you can offer to do the grocery shopping.
 Take flowers from your garden or implement one of the suggestions below.
 DON'T feel like a failure because you're not taking a meal, but FEEL GREAT about helping in a way that's more natural for you.